The Ultimate FastAPI Tutorial Part 7 - Database Setup with SQLAlchemy and Alembic

 create the tables and columns in the first place.
 This is why you don’t find any table

-creation command like Base.metadata.create_all(bind=engine)
+creation command like Base.metadata.create_all(bind=engine) which you’ll often find

 in tutorials that don’t cover migrations.